dart-lang/language/working/0216 - constructor tearoffs/proposal.md

 f(x.a<b,c>-d);  // f((x.a<b, c>)-d) or f((x.a < b), (c > -d]))
 ```

-The `x.a<b,c>` can be an explicitly instantiated generic constructor (or function) tear-off or an explicitly instantiated type literal named using a prefix, which is new.
+The `x.a<b,c>` can be an explicitly instantiated generic function tear-off or an explicitly instantiated type literal named using a prefix, which is new.
 While neither type objects nor functions declare `operator-` or `operator[]`, such could be added using extension methods.

 We will disambiguate such situations *heuristically* based on the token following the `>`.
-In the existing ambigurity we treat `(` as a sign that it's a generic invocation.
-If the next character is one which *cannot* start a new expression (and be the operand of a `>` operator), the prior tokens is parsed as an explicit instantiation.
+In the existing ambiguity we treat `(` as a sign that it's a generic invocation.
+If the next character is one which *cannot* start a new expression (and thereby be the second operand of a `>` operator), the prior tokens is parsed as an explicit instantiation.
 If the token *can* start a new expression, then we make a choice depending on what we consider the most likely intention (that's specifically `-`  and `[` in the examples above).

 The look-ahead tokens which force the prior tokens to be type arguments are: